Exclusive: The capture of Gaddafi's son

 "LIKE A SMALL CHILD"

-"I told him he would not be beaten and he wouldn't be hurt and I gave my word," he said.
+"I told him he would not be beaten and he wouldn't be hurt and I gave my word," said Mehdi.

 He and the other two crew in the cockpit chain-smoked their way through the flight, navigating over the barren wastes the old-fashioned way, on analog instruments, with just occasional help from a new GPS device clamped awkwardly to the windshield.